localgovdrupal/docs/docs/src/content/features/new-feature.md

 # New Feature

-A lovely description of the feature.
+A lovely description of the feature!